MicrosoftDocs/visualstudio-docs/docs/vs-2015/extensibility/contained-languages.md

 1. Use `QueryService()` to get the language service ID and the interface ID of the <xref:Microsoft.VisualStudio.TextManager.Interop.IVsContainedLanguageFactory>.

 2. Call the <xref:Microsoft.VisualStudio.TextManager.Interop.IVsContainedLanguageFactory.GetLanguage%2A> method to create an <xref:Microsoft.VisualStudio.TextManager.Interop.IVsContainedLanguage> interface.
-Pass an <xref:Microsoft.VisualStudio.Shell.Interop.IVsHierarchy> interface, an item ID (one or more of <xref:Microsoft.VisualStudio.VSConstants.VSITEMID_NIL>, <xref:Microsoft.VisualStudio.VSConstants.VSITEMID_ROOT>, or <xref:Microsoft.VisualStudio.VSConstants.VSITEMID_SELECTION>) and an <xref:Microsoft.VisualStudio.TextManager.Interop.IVsTextBufferCoordinator> interface.
+Pass an <xref:Microsoft.VisualStudio.Shell.Interop.IVsHierarchy> interface, one or more [item IDs](<xref:Microsoft.VisualStudio.VSConstants.VSITEMID>) and an <xref:Microsoft.VisualStudio.TextManager.Interop.IVsTextBufferCoordinator> interface.

 3. The <xref:Microsoft.VisualStudio.TextManager.Interop.IVsTextBufferCoordinator> interface, which is the text buffer coordinator object, provides the basic services that are required to map locations in a primary file into the secondary language’s buffer.